-O - Overall needs more help
+Overall needs more help

-- More dependent, asking for help, needing more staff to help transfers, needing more help for activities of daily living. - Lower energy levels can point to infection or deterioration in the clients medical condition.

-This may happen quickly or be a subtle less obvious change
+- More dependent, asking for help, needing more staff to help transfers, needing more help with activities of daily living. - Lower energy levels can point to infection or deterioration in the client's medical condition. - This may happen quickly or be a subtle less obvious change

-P - Pain new or worsening; Participating less in activities
+Pain, new or worsening; Participating less in activities

 - Not all clients can tell you they are in pain.
-You may need to observe for non verbal clues. - Pain is often a symptom of something not being right e.g. pressure damage, bowel problems, angina. - Look for non verbal cues; looking uncomfortable, fidgety, agitated or not wanting to move - Think about where the pain is is it specific to one area or general aches and pains - Is the pain worse or better on movement of being still - Use of a pain scale to assess level of pain is useful e.g 1 being no pain, 10 being worse pain experienced - Does the pain respond to pain relief some residents these and why
+You may need to observe for non-verbal clues. - Pain is often a symptom of something not being right e.g., pressure damage, bowel problems, angina - Look for nonverbal cues; looking uncomfortable, fidgety, agitated, or not wanting to move - Think about where the pain is is it specific to one area or general aches and pains - Is the pain worse or better on movement of being still? - Use of a pain scale to assess level of pain is useful e.g., 1 being no pain, 10 being worse pain experienced - Does the pain respond to pain relief?